acikgozb/local-ci/README.md

 ### <a id='triggering-a-build'/> Triggering a Build

 The next step would be to trigger a build to test our pipeline.
-There are 2 ways of doing it, and you can go with the one that you prefer the most:
+There are 2 ways of doing it in this project, and you can go with the one that you prefer the most:

 - You can trigger a build manually after doing a change in the service.
-- You can notify Jenkins after an event (e.g Git push) and Jenkins can start the build with the latest change.
+- You can notify Jenkins after a Git event (e.g commit) and Jenkins can start the build with the latest change.

 To trigger a build manually, you can go to the pipeline page from Jenkins UI: `/job/ci-pipeline/`.
 From there, click on the branch you want to run the build, and then press "Build Now".